cjlynge/assignment/README.md

 The database should show be empty.

 ### Thoughts and improvements:
 - Bulk operations: SQL: insert, delete.
+File: Bulk insert.
 - Better Optimized Select query.
 - Setup CockroachDB with SSL and create a user with least priviledged access.
 - In general better code structure.